matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: App Engine is Regional (services deployed across zones).
 You cannot change an App's region.
 Good option for simple microservices (multiple services).
 Use standard v2 when you are using supported languages.
 Use Flexible if you are building containerized apps.
 Be aware-at least one container is always running when using flexible.
-Go for standard if tou want to be able to scale down the number of instances to zero when there is no load.
+Go for standard if you want to be able to scale down the number of instances to zero when there is no load.
 Use a combination of resident and dynamic instances.
 Resident Instances: Run continuously.
 Dynamic Instances: Added based on load.
 Use all dynamic instances if you are cost sensitive.
 If you are not very cost sensitive, kep a set of resident instances running always.